duganchen/md_preview/README.md

 The formats option ("-f") is exactly the same as the corresponding option in pandoc ("-f"), and is directly translated to it.

+In the following screenshot, I opened a split under vim, switched to it, and did:

+	./md_preview -h README.md

 ![screenshot](screenshot.png)